HaxeFoundation/nekovm.org/www/pages/doc/ffi.md

 - even it if was a value, it would have to be free explicitly.
 - you cannot distinguish the types between two C pointers.

-For all of these reasons, you need to be able to store a C pointer into an abstract Neko `value` and mark it with some type information called .
-The  of an abstract value is its type, and the  of an abstract value is the corresponding C pointer.
+For all of these reasons, you need to be able to store a C pointer into an abstract Neko `value` and mark it with some type information called *kind*.
+The *kind* of an abstract value is its type, and the *data* of an abstract value is the corresponding C pointer.

 Please note that the VM itself cannot access either the kind or the data of an abstract value.
 For the VM, an abstract is an opaque value without any structure.
 It's up to your C primitives to manipulate the abstract.
 This ensure also that if you don't make any mistake in your C primitives, the whole program will be kept memory-safe.

-First, you need to define a  somewhere in your C file, using the macro `DEFINE_KIND` from the Neko API.
+First, you need to define a *kind* somewhere in your C file, using the macro `DEFINE_KIND` from the Neko API.
 By convention, we often prefix the kind with `k_` but it's not mandatory :

 ```c
 #include <neko.h>
 DEFINE_KIND(k_mykind);
 ```

-Now that you have a , you can create an abstract value of this kind using the `alloc_abstract` Neko API function :
+Now that you have a *kind*, you can create an abstract value of this kind using the `alloc_abstract` Neko API function :

 ```c
 value create() {